hashicorp/nomad/website/source/docs/jobspec/json.html.md

 are archives (zip, tar.gz, bz2, etc.), these will be unarchived before the task is started.

-The `Artifact` object maps supports the following keys:
+The `Artifact` object supports the following keys:

 * `GetterSource` - The path to the artifact to download.

-* `RelativeDest` - The destination to download the artifact relative the task's directory.
+* `RelativeDest` - An optional path to download the artifact into relative to the root of the task's directory.
+If omitted, it will default to `local/`.

 * `GetterOptions` - A `map[string]string` block of options for `go-getter`.
   Full documentation of supported options are available